5 Things Publishers Look For in Book Proposals | Lex Academic Blog

 5. Other information

-The latter sections of a proposal can tell a publisher a great deal about an author, and whether they would be a successful client.
+The latter sections of a book proposal form can tell a publisher a great deal about an author, and whether they would be a successful client.
 Publishers have targets and deadlines that they need to meet, and often use complex bibliographical systems that require information to be inputted in a certain way and at the correct time.
 An author who proposes a realistic timetable and word count for their book, who has already considered any rights and permissions issues, and who has a clear idea of the number of illustrations that they will be including, is always appealing.
 Similarly, a proposal that provides all of the information requested, in a user-friendly format, implies that an author is both organised and considerate.

 Ultimately, commissioning editors are always hoping to receive exciting proposals that they can champion.
 By following the above advice, you can make their day.